 How can arts and cultural organisations and artists use short form content to cut through the noise and maintain and build connections with audiences?

 Lockdown has been a game changer in terms of the willingness of everyone to do more online, and presents artists and organisations with the opportunity to engage with potential audiences they may never have encountered before, and also to check in with those that might usually come through their doors or even just admire their work from afar.

 But how do you cut through all the noise in what’s an even busier space than usual online?
 What are the existing and emerging ‘best practice’ tips for creating great social media content and what are the lessons we’ve learned from lockdown?

-Our will offer ideas, guidance and some fundamental dos and don’ts around developing and sharing great short form content, primarily social media content, in the current times but also in a way which is sustainable for you and your organisation.
-We'll also have time for Q&A.
+Our speakers offer ideas, guidance and some fundamental dos and don’ts around developing and sharing great short form content, primarily social media content, post-pandemic but also in a way which is sustainable for you and your organisation.

 Rob Lindsay is The Space Head of Audiences and an experienced digital producer and social marketer who specialises in helping arts organisations use digital media to engage meaningfully with new and developing audiences.
 Having working in arts and broadcast for over fifteen years, including time working with BBC Three and Birmingham Royal Ballet, Rob focuses on audience responses, and how social videos have to behave differently to other media.
 Rob works across The Space commissioning strands and mentoring programme, advising organisations on digital production and audience engagement.